 Other options available are to move towards gaseous fuels such as the vehicles operated by Jersey Gas.
-The availability of bio-diesel in Jersey in the near future should lead to improvements.
+The availability of bio-diesel in Jersey should lead to improvements.
 In London, the trialling of water diesel emulsion is occurring which is claimed to halve particle emissions and cut Oxides of Nitrogen (NOx) by 23%.